The contents of an asset catalog

 Similarly, the software server capability hosting an asset can be linked to the digital service it is a part of.
 Digital Services are anchors for information about the digital services (also known as offerings or products) that the organization is operating.
 This is a business view of the service that the asset is a part of.

-Finally, the asset can include identifiers of other metadata elements from the catalog.
+Finally, the asset can include identifiers of other metadata elements from the catalog and related properties in the AssetOrigin Classification.
 This includes:

 - Unique identifier (GUID) of the business capability that owns the asset.
 Examples of a business capabilities include “Finance”, “Human Resources”, “Manufacturing”, “Sales”, etc